Can You Eat Cereal With Braces?

 As stated above, different treatment types have different expected lengths to produce results.
 Traditional metal braces are made of sturdy, robust metal, and tend to produce faster results when compared to ceramic or clear braces, and lingual braces.

 The largest factor affecting the time you’ll wear braces is the complexity of your specific case, the experience of your orthodontist, and the methods required to effectively straighten your teeth to create a healthy, beautiful smile.

-When Will I See a Difference with Braces?
+When Will I

 While the full treatment takes 1-3 years, many patients report seeing results within the first few months of braces treatment.
 You may even start to notice results after 4 weeks.